 - 1. Press the Power button. - 2.
 Select Backlight or Contrast. - 3.
-Adjust the Backlight or Contrast to the desired level using: - i.
-Channel Up / Channel Down buttons on a connected Handset. - ii.
-Rotary knob on the Base station. - 4.
+Adjust the Backlight or Contrast to the desired level using the Handset's Channel Up / Channel Down buttons. - 4.
 Press the Back button to return to the previous screen.